dtcenter/MET/docs/Users_Guide/masking.rst

 .. _masking:

 *******************************************
-Regional Verification Using Spatial Masking
+Regional Verification using Spatial Masking
 *******************************************

 Verification over a particular region or area of interest may be performed using "masking".
 Defining a masking region is simply selecting the desired set of grid points to be used.
 The Gen-Vx-Mask tool automates this process and replaces the Gen-Poly-Mask and Gen-Circle-Mask tools from previous releases.
 It may be run to create a bitmap verification masking region to be used by many of the statistical tools.
 This tool enables the user to generate a masking region once for a domain and apply it to many cases.
 It has been enhanced to support additional types of masking region definition (e.g. tropical-cyclone track over water only).
 An iterative approach may be used to define complex areas by combining multiple masking regions together.